mssiegel/teacherScraper/README.md

 # teacherScraper
 Gets teacher names, finds their teacher certificates, and uploads all the data to an excel file

+To get started, download this git repository and then run 'npm install' and then 'node teacherScraper.js'

 soda.js - tutorial on how to use 'request-promise' module to query json data from NYC OpenData excel.js - tutorial on how to add data to an excel spreadsheet using javascript